graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 Reading the Poplar textual summary report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the example code is run, a new file is generated called
+When the example code is run, a new file is generated called
 ``Trace_Event_Report.rep``.
 This is the Poplar compilation report.
 The report is
 broken into a number of sections, but here, we will focus on
 the first three: **Target**, **Graph**, and **Memory Usage**.

+Target
+______

-**Target** describes the target hardware, where in absence of sharding, will be a
+The "Target" section describes the target hardware which, in the absence of sharding, will be a
-single IPU, for instance:
+single IPU.
+For instance:

 .. code-block:: text